 Check all such expenses and get rid of unnecessary ones.

 Pareto’s 80/20 principle states that 80% of the outcome is caused by 20% efforts.
 You can apply this powerful principle to limit expenses on those 80% activities that are not generating enough income for you.

 Check out this in-depth article about 80/20 principle.
 It will help you understand the famous rule and tune your brain to achieve more with less efforts

 4) Cut traditional advertising in favour of low-cost alternatives.

 Traditional advertising methods like buying print or TV Ads and putting up hoardings can get very expensive these days.
 Explore new tools like Google AdWords & Facebook Ads to advertise your product to the targeted audience.

 You can target users from a specific city, age-group and demographics and get good returns on your marketing investment.

-5) Be a good neighbor.
+5) Be a good neighbour.

-Split advertising and promotion costs with neighboring businesses.
+Split advertising and promotion costs with neighbouring businesses.
 Jointly buy the hoarding space or take your marketing alliance further by sharing mailing lists, distribution channels and suppliers with businesses that sell complementary goods or services.